 I also have a "satellite" office which I use to accomodate handicapped clients.

 Some other links of interest:

 The bankruptcy court in Boston is located at 5 Post Office Square, in Boston.
 The clerk's office is on the 11th floor, and the Courtrooms are on the 12th floor.
-Creditors' meetings (the §341 meeting) are held on the 3rd floor, except in chapter 11 cases; those are held on the 10th floor.
+Creditors' meetings (the §341 meeting) and some court hearings are being held by telephone as a result of the Corona-virus pandemic, until further notice.

 For directions, click on "View Larger Map", above.
 A new window will open.

 Please note that if your financial problem stems from student loans or divorce- related debts, bankruptcy does NOT discharge those debts, usually.
 However, discharging OTHER debt can make it easier to pay student loans or divorce-related debt such as alimony or child support.

 Bankruptcy is a highly specialized area of the law.
 To properly protect your rights, you need an attorney who knows Bankruptcy.
 Generally speaking, it is NOT an area where a general practitioner is acceptable, nor is it one where the least expensive attorney will do, because making a mistake in a bankruptcy case can have devastating consequences!
 Since 1996, David has concentrated his practice in bankruptcy, and has helped many clients save their homes and get the best available debt relief.
 I look forward to helping you!!

 Here's a link to a company that I have found useful for transcribing audio from court hearings and the like:

 Please feel free to look around my website.
 I have tried to design it so that there is a lot of information - necessarily rather generic, since everyone's case is different - but still easy to use.
 I hope you will find it informative and helpful.